Javorová dolina is an elongated valley in the north-eastern part of the High Tatras1 mountain range in Slovakia.

-A challenging mountain tour that takes a whole day is to cross the valley, traverse Sedlo sedielko (2376 meters), descend to the Téryho chata (2015 meters), walk through Malá studená dolina (“Small cold valley”) and end the hike in Starý Smokovec (1010 meters).
+A challenging mountain tour that takes a whole day is crossing the valley, traverse Sedlo sedielko (2376 meters), descend to the Téryho chata (2015 meters), walk through Malá studená dolina (“Small cold valley”) and end the hike in Starý Smokovec (1010 meters).

 1 notes, footnotes and references about translations apply for this article in the same manner as for the other blog-posts about the High Tatras on this website